slohr/nowherelab_web/site/index.md

 allPostsText: See all posts
 socialImage: ""
 ---
+We are Nowhere Lab.
+Anyone from any field is welcome to join who doesn't have a lab but would like the lab meeting experience.
+Target audience includes but is absolutely not limited to:
+- New faculty who have no one in their lab yet
+- Ex-academics who now work in industry
+- Freelance sci-commers/consultants
+- People who are in a toxic lab
+- People between jobs
+- Keen undergrads

+**To join, email priyasilverstein at gmail.com*

+**Weekly meetings**

+We hold weekly meetings that change time every 3 months to attempt to accomodate members in different timezones.
+Currently, April-June meetings are currently held at 10am BST and last approximately 1 hour but are sometimes slightly longer (you're welcome to leave whenever you need to).

+**Slack channel**

+We have a Slack channel which is the base for our community -- somewhere members can interact even if they're unable to attend meetings.
+Here we share resources, memes, support, and more.

+**How to contribute to this website**

-This is the Nowhere Lab website!
-Anyone can contribute, just click 'Github' above to fork the repository and make a pull request!
+Anyone can contribute, just click 'Github', fork the repository, make changes, and make a pull request.

-An 11ty starter kit designed to help get the lab website off the ground.
+Feel free to add blog-style posts under 'Posts', e.g. your Nowhere Lab origin story, a tutorial on something you've learned and want to share, pictures you've collated of your plants -- anything!

-It was adapted from [Supermaya](https://github.com/MadeByMike/supermaya) by Mike Riethmuller.
+This website was adapted from [Supermaya](https://github.com/MadeByMike/supermaya) by Mike Riethmuller.

-The hope is that lab members can contribute to this site in a distributed way.

 <ul>
     <li>